Find out the difference between SIP and Mutual Funds

 A Lumpsum Investment is the traditional method of investing in Mutual Funds, where you invest a large amount of money, in a single scheme, in one shot.
 Lumpsum investments are ideal for people with surplus cash and can afford to invest a considerable sum at once.
 Here, the fund managers allocate large quantities of units at the prevailing Net Asset Value (NAV).

-When you invest in a Mutual Fund SIP, the AMC deducts a fixed amount from your mandated bank account on a fixed date.
+When you invest in a Mutual Fund SIP, the AMC deducts a fixed amount from your mandated bank account/savings account on a fixed date.
 You can choose the investment interval, which can be weekly, monthly, quarterly or half-yearly.
 With lump-sum investments, you can invest any sum of money, any time, after assessing market conditions.

 SIP enables you to limit any losses by investing in the stock market with small amounts.
 In comparison, profitable lumpsum investments have a higher risk quotient since you may gain profits or book losses on larger sums.